 Timeline

-- 1-3 months before: Hire movers, transfer medical records
+- 1-3 months before: Hire movers (book early for October-December moves), transfer medical records, research and contact Naples physicians

 Finding a Home

-Work with a local realtor who specializes in the neighborhoods you're considering.
-Many communities require approval, and some have rental restrictions.
+Work with a local realtor who specializes in the neighborhoods and communities you're considering.
+Many gated communities require buyer approval, and some HOAs have rental restrictions or minimum purchase requirements.
+An experienced agent can guide you through these nuances and help you avoid communities that don't match your lifestyle.

-Recommended: Visit during both season (January-April) and off-season (June-September) to experience the difference.
+Recommended: Visit during both season (January-April) and off-season (June-September) to experience the dramatic difference.
+A neighborhood that feels vibrant and exciting in February may feel isolated in July—or blissfully quiet, depending on your preference.

 Establishing Residency